Fiorello La Guardia: Personal life

+La Guardia was a man of short stature; his height is sometimes given as 5 ft 0 in, but an article in The New York Times in 2006 gave his height as 5 ft 2 in.

 La Guardia met Thea Almerigotti, an immigrant from Trieste, while marching in a union picket line in 1913.
 They married on March 8, 1919, in a Catholic ceremony at St. Patrick's Cathedral.
 Their daughter, Fioretta Thea La Guardia, was born in June 1920 but died on May 8, 1921, and Thea died on November 29.
 The death of his wife was described as "the greatest tragedy of La Guardia's life" by M.R.
 Werner, who aided La Guardia when he wrote his autobiography.

 Marie Fisher, La Guardia's second wife, had volunteered for La Guardia's 1916 congressional campaign and became his secretary after his election.
 They were married by Rev. Ole J. Kvale, a Lutheran like Fisher, on February 28, 1929.
 They adopted two children: